 Chill your iced tea glasses by placing them in the freezer for 20-25 minutes.
-A chilled glass will keep your sweet tea cold longer and a glass covered with tiny beads of condensation is part of the charm of enjoying this Southern treat.
+A chilled glass will keep your sweet tea cold longer and a glass covered with tiny beads of condensation is part of the charm of enjoying this refreshing treat.

 If you’d like to let your guests sweeten their tea to suit their palates, place the simple syrup in a small pitcher and serve it alongside the unsweetened tea.